 “Giving teachers control over the video observation process resulted in numerous benefits for both the teachers and the administrators, according to the report.
 For the teachers, it increased their perception of fairness and made them more self-critical of their classroom instruction.
 For the administrators, it enabled them to shift their observation work to quieter times of the day or week and resulted in reduced teacher defensiveness during post-observation conferences.”

 How did my own experience with teacher-controlled video observations compare with those in the Harvard study?
 Here are seven different insights I stumbled across:

-1. My student teachers were not as hesitant to try the video observation approach as I feel veteran teachers would be.
+1. My student teachers were not as hesitant to try the classroom video observation approach as I thought veteran teachers would be.

 The student teachers had no experience with either model of evaluation, which made them surprisingly accepting of this new model of observation.
 The comfort level of this generation of teachers with technology is also much higher than older generations of teachers.
 Today’s teachers are used to taking pictures and videos of themselves and sharing them through social media.
 In fact, a reader poll from SmartBrief Education reveals that 91% of teachers believe that filming their instruction would help their teaching improve.

 (Try Part 2 of this blog series: Secrets of Teacher Ed Part 2: Training Out-of-State Student Teachers)